Live Like You Were Dying (song): Commercial performance

 "Live Like You Were Dying" debuted at number 36 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of June 5, 2004.
-It reached No. 1 on the chart dated July 17, 2004.
-The song was certified Platinum by the RIAA on December 1, 2009, and it has sold 2,313,000 copies in the US as of July 2016.
+It reached No. 1 on the chart dated July 17, 2004, the song's seventh week on the chart.
+It spent three weeks at the top before being replaced by Reba McEntire's "Somebody" on the chart dated August 7.
+The following week, "Live Like You Were Dying" returned to number one for four additional weeks until it was dethroned by Terri Clark's "Girls Lie Too" on September 11.
+It ultimately spent seven non-consecutive weeks at number one over two separate runs.
+The song was certified five-times Platinum by the RIAA on October 10, 2024, and it has sold 2,313,000 copies in the US as of July 2016.

 Music video

-The video starts when Tim is barefoot and looking at his toes.
+The video starts with McGraw barefoot and looking at his toes.
 The video also features McGraw singing in an infinity cove with video clips added by CGI.
-The alternate version of the video, directed and produced by Sherman Halsey, McGraw's usual director of choice, ends with a clip of Tim's father, the late Tug McGraw, pitching the final strike for the 1980 World Champion Philadelphia Phillies, which, at the time, was the team's only World Series Championship.
+The alternate version of the video, directed and produced by Sherman Halsey, McGraw's usual director of choice, ends with a clip of McGraw's father, the late Tug McGraw, pitching the final strike for the 1980 World Champion Philadelphia Phillies, which, at the time, was the team's only World Series Championship.
 The video was nominated for Video of the Year at the 2006 Academy of Country Music Awards.